encryptedcation/NoDoubt/README.md

     - `python3 -m pip install requests`
 - Run bot.py.
 - Message `$help` in a channel in your server to get the list of commands.

+## Thanks
+We would like to thank @aflah02 for allowing us to use his resources repository in our project.